richTheCreator/Elevated-Trading-LLC/src/pages/products/delta-8-gummies/index.md

     Delta 8 gummies are not only infused with top quality Delta 8 distillate, but they taste great as well.
 There is no "hempy" flavor in any of our wholesale Delta 8 products and these wholesale Delta 8 gummies will have your customers coming back for more!
+Each gummy contains a true 25mg dose.
 ---